awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Workload_Efficiency/2_efficiency_data.md

         order by count(*) desc
         limit 100;

-9. We have both lots of small requests (55, 91 byets) and some large sized requests also.
+9. We have both lots of small requests (55, 91 bytes) and some large sized requests also.

 10. We will choose the following fields for our efficiency data:
     - Request